In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to do site backups, then consider getting professional WordPress assistance, or use a WordPress backup plugin.
+If you don’t want to do manual backups, then consider getting professional WordPress support, or use a backup plugin.

-- Learn about a great WordPress backup plugin that can fully automate your backup process here: Back Up, Clone & Keep Your WP Site Protected With Backup Creator Plugin For WP
+- You can read about a WordPress backup plugin that we recommend using to perform complete WordPress file and database backups here: Backup, Clone & Protect Your WP Site With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress Stuck On “Briefly Unavailable For Scheduled Maintenance” Error

 Normally, when you update your software, plugins, or themes, WordPress will temporarily go into “Maintenance Mode.”

 What can sometimes happen when performing WordPress upgrades, especially if using automated solutions, is that WordPress can get stuck in Maintenance Mode and your site will then display a “Briefly unavailable for scheduled maintenance.
 Check back in a minute.” message as shown in the screenshot below instead of your regular web content …

 (WordPress Stuck On “Briefly Unavailable For Scheduled Maintenance”)